Michael Knight, MPA

 Children and TAY programs provide specialty behavioral health and intensive case management services management services for children and adolescents.

 MHSA programs reduce the long-term adverse impact on individuals, families and state and local resources resulting from untreated serious mental illness through state-of-the-art, culturally competent programs that promote wellness, recovery and resilience for individuals and their families.

 24-Hr and Emergency Services

-The Administrative Services Division of DBH supports the mission of the Department by providing the administrative services of Information and Technology Support; Contract Management; Preparing and Monitoring Budgets; Personnel and Payroll; Accounting functions including Payables/Procurement and Receivables including State and Federal Cost Reports; Fiscal Audits and Financial Interviews; and Facility and Property Management.
+The Administrative Services Division of DBH supports the mission of the department by providing the administrative services of Contract Management; Preparing and Monitoring Budgets; Personnel and Payroll; Accounting functions including Payables/Procurement and Receivables, including State and Federal Cost Reports; Fiscal Audits and Financial Interviews.

 Office of Compliance